 제인 씨에게 알려 주세요.
 Please let Jane know.

-↪ You can ask the listener to give a favor to someone else (the third person.)
+↪ You can ask the listener to give a favor to someone else (the third person.) with this expression.

-2. Conjugation information
+2. Conjugation Information

-You attach "아/어/여 주세요" to a verb stem.
+You attach "아/어/여 주세요" only to a verb stem.
 You can't ask to be an adjective.
 That means you can't attach this to an adjective stem.

 Since this rule starts with "아/어/여" that means the last vowel of the stem is the important part of conjugation, just like an informal present and past tense.
 If you are not familiar with this concept, please click here to check out the tense post first!

-A. Regular conjugation
+Regular conjugation

 1. ㅏ or ㅗ: -아 주세요